 Asbestos isn’t dangerous unless it’s damaged or disturbed.
 But it can be damaged by being broken, drilled into, scrubbed, sanded or even just by allowing it to deteriorate.
 The brown and blue types pose a greater risk.

 If it’s damaged or disturbed, the tiny fibres can be easily breathed in.
-This is potentially carcinogenic and could lead to lung disease.
+This is potentially carcinogenic and there is the potential with sufficient exposure to lead to a range of medical issues related to the lungs .
 Symptoms may not occur for years after breathing in the asbestos.

-Asbestos is now banned in the UK, but may be present in houses built as recently as 2000.
+Asbestos is now banned in the UK, however it may still be present in houses built as recently as 2000.

-Some insurers may consider covering removal costs if the asbestos is damaged, and as such poses a health threat.
+Some insurers may consider covering removal costs if the asbestos is damaged as the result of a valid claim, and as such poses a health threat.
 This will vary between companies and policies, however.

 In the case of Admiral Buildings Insurance, we would rebuild, repair or replace parts of the buildings damaged by the causes covered under the policy - and this could potentially include parts consisting of asbestos, among other building materials.

-If a claim is made involving potential asbestos damage, we appoint a specialist licensed expert to test the damaged area and authorise removal of any damaged asbestos.
+If a claim is made involving potential asbestos damage, we appoint a specialist licensed expert to test the damaged area and authorise, where required, the removal of any damaged asbestos.
 This could entail sealing off the affected area, or even in some cases arranging alternative accommodation for the occupants until the area is cleared.

-Do bear in mind we don’t cover removal of asbestos unless it’s been damaged by a cause covered under the policy.
-Wear and tear isn’t covered, for instance.
+Do bear in mind we don’t cover the removal of asbestos unless it’s been damaged by a cause covered under the policy, for example wear and tear isn’t covered.
 Nor is removal covered in the case of boiler repair or a home emergency call-out - if, for example, you need emergency repairs on your roof due to storm damage.